PCC posts loss, cuts dividend as costs soar and downtown Seattle store lags

 The downtown location also sees far less weekend traffic and Christmas and Thanksgiving shoppers than do PCC’s other grocery stores, he said.

 PCC is hardly alone here.
-For months, worker presence in downtown offices has been 45% of what it was in 2019, according to data posted by the Downtown Seattle Association.
-The much-forecasted return-to-office trend has “been slower than we and they hoped and expected it to be,” said the association’s CEO, Jon Scholes.
+For months, worker presence in downtown offices has been around 45% of what it was in 2019, according to data posted by the Downtown Seattle Association.
+The much-anticipated return-to-office trend has “been slower than we and they hoped and expected it to be,” said the association’s CEO, Jon Scholes.

 The store’s downtown location also has extra expenses from additional security, Srinivasan said.